bvda/swafe-01/exercises/lesson-06-exercises.md

 ## Exercise 06-3
 ### Add a grid of cards to `HostsComponent`
+Create a pane of cards that displays data for `Host` objects (located in `exercises/lesson06-exercises/src/app/hosts.service.ts`)</sup>

 - Create a new component named `HostCard`
 - Add a `<mat-card>`<sup>(<a href="https://material.angular.io/components/card/overview">docs</a>)</sup> element